Loaded Oatmeal Chocolate Chip Cookies

 - Preheat the oven to 350°F. Line 2 cookie sheets with parchment paper, set aside.

-- In a separate bowl, sift together the all-purpose flour, baking powder, ground cinnamon, baking soda, and salt.
-Gradually add the sifted dry ingredients to the creamed mixture beating just until fully combined.
+- Lower the speed of the mixer and gradually add the sifted dry ingredients to the creamed mixture beating just until fully combined.
 Stop and scrape the sides of the bowl as needed.

 - Use a large spatula to mix-in the oatmeal, chocolate chips, toffee bits and pecans by hand.
 Mix until fully combined, the batter will be stiff.
-Remember, the toffee bits will melt while baking, don't be tempted to add liquid.
+(Remember, the toffee bits will melt while baking, don't be tempted to add liquid.)

 - For jumbo cookies, use a 4 oz ice cream scoop to divide the cookie dough.
 Leave 2-3 inches between each to allow for spreading.
 Using floured fingers flatten the centers.